Category methodology

 - Claims that cannot be verified with source notes are disqualifying.

-- Signals that materially undermine trust can trigger caution or avoid verdicts.
+- Signals that materially undermine trust can trigger caution, noindex, merge-candidate, retire-candidate, or avoid verdicts.